-This appendix highlights Saint Luke's Hospital of Kansas City's initiatives and related impacts in addressing significant community health needs since the facility's previous Community Health Needs Assessment (CHNA) published in 2018.
+This appendix highlights Saint Luke's South Hospital's initiatives and related impacts in addressing significant community health needs since the facility's previous Community Health Needs Assessment (CHNA) published in 2018.
 This is not an inclusive list of all initiatives aligned with the 2018 CHNA.
 Given that the process for evaluating the impact of various services and programs on health outcomes is longitudinal by nature, significant changes in health outcomes may not manifest for several community health needs assessment cycles.
 Each Saint Luke's facility continues to evaluate the cumulative impact.

-The 2018 Saint Luke's Hospital of Kansas City CHNA identified the following as significant needs and priority areas:
+The 2018 Saint Luke's South Hospital CHNA identified the following as significant needs and priority areas: